Running Code Snippets

 import statement.
 Then write your code and run it with the appropriate module selected in Use classpath of module list.
 To rebuild the module automatically before running the scratch, select Make before Run.

 To evaluate each particular expression in a scratch, run it with Use REPL selected.
-The scratch will be executed the same way as in REPL: the code will run subsequently, providing results of each call.
+The scratch will be executed the same way as in REPL: the code lines will run subsequently, providing results of each call.
 You can later refer to the results by the names

-res* that are shown in the corresponding lines.
+res* shown in the corresponding lines.